hannibal002/SkyHanni/FEATURES.md

   + Show item name and price over items laying on ground (only in slayer areas)
 + **Broken Hyperion Warning**
-  + Warns when right-clicking with a Wither Impact weapon (e.g. Hyperion) no longer gains combat exp (Kill a mob with melee-hits to fix this hypixel bug)
+  + Warns when right-clicking with a Wither Impact weapon (e.g. Hyperion) no longer gains combat exp
+  + Kill a mob with melee-hits to fix this hypixel bug
+  + Only works while doing slayer
++ Title warning when picking up an expensive slayer item
++ Added **RNG Meter Display**
+  + Display number of bosses needed until the next RNG Meter item drops
+  + Warn when no item is set in the RNG Meter
+  + Hide the RNG Meter message from chat if the current item is selected

 ### Diana
 + Show burrows near you.